 Welcome to the Sandy Springs Conservancy.
 Our mission is to build partnerships that create, conserve and connect parks and green space in Sandy Springs.
 Please stay and look around!
 If you haven’t already, please “Like” us on Facebook.

-2014 has already proven to be a very exciting time for the Conservancy, as we will be soon launching a Volunteer Corps, Docent Team and the chance to become an official Sandy Springs Conservancy member.
+2014 has already proven to be a very exciting time for the Conservancy, as we will be soon launching a Volunteer Corps and Docent Team.
+Also, for the first time ever, you can become an official Sandy Springs Conservancy member!
 We will also be celebrating the opening of the Abernathy Greenway, the building of trails in Lost Corner Preserve and new interactive signage at Overlook Park.
 We look forward to the year ahead and are thrilled to have so much support from the Sandy Springs community.